jeaend/ChatDocs/README.md

-# ChatDocs for Loop
+# 🩺 ChatDocs for Loop

-ChatDocs for Loop is a local AI assistant that helps developers, contributors and users navigate the open-source [Loop](https://github.com/LoopKit/Loop) iOS diabetes management app documentation.
+**ChatDocs for Loop** is a local AI assistant that helps developers, contributors, and users navigate the open-source [Loop](https://github.com/LoopKit/Loop) diabetes management app documentation.
-It runs entirely locally, using **Gemini** for reasoning and **LangChain** for intelligent retrieval.
+It combines **local embeddings** and **Gemini 2.5 Flash** to deliver accurate, grounded answers -> and tells you when something isn’t in the docs.

 ## 🌟 Why This Project

 Loop is a powerful open-source app that helps people with diabetes automate insulin delivery.
-However, its documentation and codebase can be complex to navigate; especially for newbies.
+However, its documentation and codebase can be complex to navigate — especially for newcomers.

-**ChatDocs** was built to bridge that gap: a local, Gemini-powered assistant that helps developers and contributors explore the Loop documentation and repositories conversationally.
+**ChatDocs** was built to bridge that gap: a **local, Gemini-powered assistant** that helps developers and contributors explore the Loop documentation and repositories conversationally.

 This project demonstrates:
 - Practical application of **LLMs (Gemini)** for technical documentation understanding
-- Implementation of a **Retrieval-Augmented Generation (RAG)** pipeline over mixed sources (Markdown + code)
+- Implementation of a **Retrieval-Augmented Generation (RAG)** pipeline
-- Thoughtful UX for **developer productivity and knowledge exploration**
+- Thoughtful UX for **developer productivity and knowledge exploration** using Makefile

 ## Demo

 Coming soon — a short walkthrough showing ChatDocs exploring LoopDocs and LoopKit repositories.

----

 ## 🧠 Example Use Cases